Chapter 1: Introduction to Templates

 15.2

-Although this behavior may seem harmless here, it often fails to match the programmer’s actual intent.
+In this program, an integer and a double are passed to the add() macro, producing a result of 15.2.
 The macro might have been written expecting only integer arguments.
-When a floating-point value slips in accidentally, the macro expands silently.
-The compiler then applies whatever conversions it chooses, with no check to catch the misuse.
+When a floating-point value slips in accidentally, the macro expands silently and the compiler applies whatever conversions it chooses, with no check to catch the misuse.

 Important facts about templates